mcabreradev/filter/README.md

 <br/>

-return all customers that contains the pattern 'erli':
+return all customers that contains the pattern `"erli"`:

 ```ts
 import filter from '@mcabreradev/filter';